CodeURJC-DAW-2022-23/webapp10/README.md

 + Anonymous user: That user who visits the website and does not enter any credentials to view content and perform searches.

-  -Permissions: In our case, it will have access to the free and unregistered part of the website.
+  - Permissions: In our case, it will have access to the free and unregistered part of the website.
 They can view the entire website, take the recommended diet questionnaire (without accessing the result), and use the BMI calculator (Body Mass Index).
 They will not be able to access diets, recipes, or nutritionists.

 + Registered user: That user who has to use their credentials to access the website.
 There are two types of registered users, the worker and the client.
 Both users will have personalized data such as their name and an image.
 In the case of the worker, there will also be information about their professional training and their job.
 The website must allow for the registration of new users.

   - Permissions:
       + Client: can make changes to their personal data, view the plans, and manage their subscriptions (whether monthly, quarterly, or annually), has access to the recipes of the recommended diet.
 They can choose and communicate with the nutrition professionals who are part of the team.

        + Worker: in addition to having their personal data with photo and position.
 They will have access to the full page and permission to manage the diets and recipes.
 They can modify, add, and edit diets and recipes, as well as access their clients' profiles and the message manager with them.

 + Administrator user: That user who has total control over the website information.
 This user will be unique and capable of managing the website.